AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Vehicle Financing

 Whether you own, lease, or finance your vehicle affects how much you pay for auto insurance.
-If you lease or finance your vehicle, the lender might require you to purchase more coverage than you would otherwise, leading to higher bills.
 Many lenders require drivers to buy full coverage and gap or loan/lease insurance and to hold policies with low deductibles.
 That way, if something happens, they know you’ll be able to pay back the cost of the vehicle.

 How to Choose the Right Coverage